Department of Chemistry

 Ray von Wandruszka, Dept. Chair (116 Malcolm M. Renfrew Hall 83844-2343; phone 208-885-6552; chemoff@uidaho.edu).

 Chemistry is the central science: the foundation on which a variety of applied and nonapplied disciplines build.
 Chemistry deals with the composition, structure, and properties of substances and the changes they undergo.
 It is the study of the materials of which the entire universe is composed.
 Chemistry graduates will find an impressive array of options and exciting opportunities in fields such as basic research, environmental protection, instrumentation, the search for and synthesis of new therapeutic drugs, new product and process development, technical marketing, market research, forensic chemistry, teaching at any level, and information science.
 Moreover, an education in chemistry is valuable in health sciences such as medicine, pharmacology, clinical chemistry, and industrial hygiene.
 It can be useful as well in nontechnical areas such as advertising, journalism, patent law, banking, and investment counseling.
-The options are bounded only by the limits of one's imagination.

 There are four distinct undergraduate curricula, each designed to meet a wide range of professional needs.
 The professional option is the curriculum of choice for students who are interested in practicing chemistry as a career, including graduate study for an advanced degree in chemistry or a related field.
 The degree is certifiable to the American Chemical Society.
-The general chemistry option provides a suitable foundation for those students needing a strong background in chemistry, but not necessarily aspiring to become professional chemists, such as those in Education or Chemical Engineering.
+The general chemistry option provides a suitable foundation for those students needing a strong background in chemistry, but not necessarily aspiring to become professional chemists, such as those in education or chemical engineering.
 The pre-medical option has been designed to serve the needs of those students interested in careers in medicine, pharmacy, dentistry, or other health related fields.
 The forensics option is a full-fledged chemistry degree that prepares students for a career in forensic science.

-Students majoring in chemistry at UI have the very good fortune to interact with an award-winning, distinguished teaching faculty.
+Students majoring in chemistry at UI interact with an award-winning, distinguished teaching faculty.
 They have a unique opportunity to participate in undergraduate research in a nurturing environment where they work side by side with graduate students, postdoctoral fellows, and faculty members.
 Often, the research carried out by undergraduates results in publications in leading chemical journals.
 As a result of the strong research programs in the department, undergraduates have the opportunity in their courses to have hands-on experience with, or to acquire data from, modern sophisticated instrumentation such as FT nuclear magnetic resonance spectrometers, gas chromatographs interfaced with mass spectrometers, and laser Raman, infrared and ultraviolet spectrometers, in addition to the more classical techniques.
 Considerable use of computers is made in laboratory courses and as an aid to instruction.
 Because our students receive a first-class education, they are in demand by prospective employers and graduate schools.

 The Chemistry Department trains its B.S. graduates to attain a high level of familiarity with: